0xSickb0y/windcorp/README.md

 _The token identifies the user, the user's groups, and the user's privileges.
 A token also contains a logon SID (Security Identifier) that identifies the current logon session._

-From the previous output from `whoami /priv` I confirmed that our user has the `SeImpersonatePrivilege`.
+From the previous output from `whoami /priv` i confirmed that our user had the `SeImpersonatePrivilege`.

-This is a privilege that is held by any process allows the impersonation (but not creation) of any token, given that a handle to it can be obtained.
+This privilege is held by any process allows the impersonation (but not creation) of any token, given that a handle to it can be obtained.
 A privileged token can be acquired from a Windows service (DCOM) by inducing it to perform NTLM authentication against an exploit, subsequently enabling the execution of a process with SYSTEM privileges.

 #### PrintSpoofer